janko/goliath-rack_proxy/README.md

 estimate how many workers you need, because once you disable request buffering in the application server, you become vulnerable to slow clients.

-Then I found [Goliath], which I gave me the control I needed for handling requests.
+Then I came across [Goliath], which gave me the control I needed for handling requests.
 It's built on top of [EventMachine], which uses the reactor pattern to schedule work efficiently.
 The most important feature is that long-running requests won't impact request throughput, as there are no web workers that are